ropensci/getCRUCLdata/cran-comments.md

 * This is minor release with the following changes
   * Correct documentation to read that the data resolution is 10 minute, not 10 seconds
+  * Correct URLs in DESCRIPTION file
+  * Add required version for PURRR
+  * Add required version for R

-* Check logs from local MacOS, Travis, Appveyor and win-builder are all available from https://github.com/adamhsparks/checkresults/tree/master/getCRUCL2.0
+* Check logs from local MacOS, Travis, Appveyor and win-builder are all available from https://github.com/adamhsparks/checkresults/tree/master/getCRUCLdata

 ## Reverse dependencies